Corporate Governance Principles and Guidelines

 Independence of Directors

 Under applicable Nasdaq rules, a majority of the directors of the Company are required to be independent directors.

 To be considered independent under the Nasdaq listing rules, the Board must determine that a director does not have any direct or indirect material relationship with the Company that would interfere with the exercise of independent judgment in carrying out the duties and responsibilities of a director.
 The Board has established the following guidelines to assist it in determining director independence in accordance with the Nasdaq listing rules.
 Under these guidelines, a director is considered independent if he or she:

 - Is not currently employed, nor at any time within the past three years, has been employed by the Company;

-- Has not received, nor has a family member received, compensation from the Company in excess of $120,000 during any twelve-month period within the past three years, other than (i) compensation for Board or Board committee service, (ii) compensation paid to a family member who is an employee, other than an executive officer, of the Company, or (iii) benefits under a tax-qualified retirement plan or non-discretionary compensation;
+- Has not accepted, nor has a family member accepted, compensation from the Company in excess of $120,000 during any twelve-month period within the past three years preceding the determination of independence, other than (i) compensation for Board or Board committee service, (ii) compensation paid to a family member who is an employee, other than an executive officer, of the Company, or (iii) benefits under a tax-qualified retirement plan or non-discretionary compensation;

 - Does not have a family member that is employed, nor at any time during the past three years, been employed by the Company as an executive officer;

 - Is not, nor has any family member been, a partner in, or a controlling shareholder or an executive officer of, any organization to which the Company made, or from which the Company received, payments for property or services in the current year or any of the past three fiscal years that exceeded 5% of the recipient’s consolidated gross revenues for that year, or $200,000, whichever is greater, other than (i) payments arising solely from investments in the Company’s securities, or (ii) payments under non-discretionary charitable contribution matching programs;